FChia11/gradstudent/content/post/lillian_julie_lyhr/index.md

 - DK
 title: "Lillian J. Lyhr, DK71010C"
 ---
-On April 3, 1950, Linda Julie Lyhr of Copenhagen patented a method for removing blackheads using tweezers with rounded rubber jaws.
+On April 3, 1950, Lillian Julie Lyhr of Copenhagen patented a method for removing blackheads using tweezers with rounded rubber jaws.
 Her design allowed impurities to be safely extracted without injuring either the patient or the beautician.

 Date of Application: 3 April 1948